Criminal law

 2020 candidates highlight crook justice reform

-Sanders objectives black electorate in South Carolina
+Sanders’ objectives for the black electorate in South Carolina

 Harris has described herself as an “innovative prosecutor” in that portion of her career.
 Still, in a January New York Times op-ed, the senator was accused of staying silent while urged to embrace reforms.
-“Ms. Harris fought teeth and nail to uphold wrongful convictions that have been secured via reputable misconduct that protected evidence tampering, false testimony, and the suppression of essential information using prosecutors,” wrote Lara Bazelon, a University of San Francisco regulation professor.
-Sen. Cory Booker, D-N.J., an ardent supporter of crook justice reform and an official co-sponsor of the First Step Act, stated he hopes to “get again to a country being about substance and not simply sentiment.”
+“Ms. Harris fought tooth and nail to uphold wrongful convictions that have been secured via reputable misconduct that protected evidence tampering, false testimony, and the suppression of essential information using prosecutors,” wrote Lara Bazelon, a University of San Francisco law professor.
+Sen. Cory Booker, D-N.J., an ardent supporter of crook justice reform and an official co-sponsor of the First Step Act, stated he hopes to “get back to a country being about substance and not simply sentiment.”

 Related posts